Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 4.3.2 Analysis for Social Group

 In social group, Freetime was the most interesting variable which affects grade.
-From the following chart, we can see lower grade students have higher free time.
+From the following chart, we can see students with higher free time scoring lower grades.
 ``` r
 student_por$freetime <- factor(student_por$freetime,
                                labels=c('very_low', 'low', 'medium', 'high', 'very_high'),